 Fans can re-enter the National Training Complex by showing their daily pass wristband or tournament pass.

-USA Baseball's team store will be open during the entire event.
+Officially licensed USA Baseball merchandise will be available during the entire event.
 All major credit cards are accepted: Visa, Master Card, American Express and Discover Card.
-For additional Team USA merchandise please check out the official online shop.
+For additional Team USA merchandise please check out the official online shop at USABaseballShop.com.

 Event photos will be available for purchase on www.USABaseballPhotos.com.
 To access your team gallery, use the password: nhsi